michaelb/sniprun/README.md

 Want support for your language?
 Submit a feature request, or even better, [contribute](CONTRIBUTING.md), it's easy!

 \* SnipRun includes a _'fallback'_ generic interpreter that makes uses of [this](https://github.com/prasmussen/glot-code-runner) project.
-It allows bloc-level language support for many interpreted languages, though it has many limitations and differences.
-The following languages are supported (unofficially) through the generic interpreter: Assembly, ats, Bash, C, Clojure, COBOL, Coffescript, C++, C#, D, Elixir, Elm, Erlang, F#, Golang, Groovy, Haskell, Idris, Java, Javascript, Julia, Lua, Nim, OCaml, Perl, Perl6, PHP, Python, Ruby, Rust, Scala, Swift.
+It allows to (unofficially) have bloc-level language support for many interpreted languages, though it has many limitations and differences for compiled languages.
+The reasons interpreted languages are still marked as Unsupported is because of a lack of testing.

 ## Known limitations